-Do you know that working of a bow and arrow employs the first law of thermodynamics which says that ‘energy can neither be created nor be destroyed; it can only be transferred from one form to another’?
+Do you know that working of a bow and arrow employs the first law of thermodynamics, which says that ‘energy can neither be created nor be destroyed; it can only be transferred from one form to another’?
 When an archer pulls back the bowstring, some amount of elastic potential energy is gained by the flexible limbs of the bow.
 The more an archer pulls back, the more potential energy will be gained by the limbs of the bow due to stretching.
 When the bowstring is released, the arrow moves forward very quickly.
 What happens here is that the potential energy that is gained by the bow due to stretching is being quickly transferred to the arrow in the form of kinetic energy, and so, it moves forward.

 4. Rock At Cliff’s Edge

 A rock on the edge of a cliff possesses potential energy.
 The potential energy in that rock will be due to its position.
 As we already know, the energy stored in an object due to its height is known as gravitational potential energy; therefore, we can say that the energy present in the rock will be gravitational potential energy.
 And likewise, if someone pushes that rock down the cliff, the same potential energy will then be converted into kinetic energy.
-So, the next time you are on your trip to the mountains and see a rock resting on the edge of a cliff remember that it has some energy stored in it in the form of gravitational potential energy.
+So, the next time you are on your trip to the mountains and see a rock resting on the edge of a cliff, remember that it has some energy stored in it in the form of gravitational potential energy.

 5. Food We Eat

 Ever thought about how we are able to walk, run, or do any work which requires a lot of energy?
 Where does this energy in our body to do all the work comes from?
-As we know that work done requires energy and, we, humans obtain our energy from the food we eat.
+As we know that work done requires energy and, we obtain our energy from the food we eat.
 As explained earlier, there is a type of potential energy present in substance that is called chemical kinetic energy.
 It is the energy that is stored in the chemical bonds of a substance.
 The food that we eat has some stored chemical potential energy.
-When food reaches our stomach, the same chemical potential energy is converted into the energy that our body utilises.
+When food reaches our stomach, the same chemical potential energy is converted into the energy that our body utilizes.
 We can say that everything that is made up of atoms has potential energy.
 Interestingly if we take two pieces of meats, a hot and a cold that weigh the same and compare them, we will find that the hot meat will have more energy compared to the cold meat because the former has some amount of additional thermal energy; however, the amount of potential energy will remain the same.

 6. Water In Dams & Reservoirs

-The water that is held in dam reservoirs for various purposes like generating electricity in hydropower plants, irrigation, prevention of flood, human consumption, industrial use etc, possesses some amount of potential energy.
-Since the water held in reservoirs is at rest and is prohibited from flowing, the energy present in it will be called potential energy because we know that potential energy is the type of energy present in objects at rest.
+The water that is held in dam reservoirs for various purposes like generating electricity in hydropower plants, irrigation, prevention of flood, human consumption, industrial use, etc, possesses some amount of potential energy.
+Since the water held in reservoirs is at rest and is prohibited from flowing, the energy present in it will be called potential energy; because we know that potential energy is the type of energy present in objects at rest.
 When the gates of a dam open, this water, which was initially at rest, will be instantly put into motion and the stored potential energy in water will be converted into kinetic energy.

 Before a bullet is fired from the gun, it is at rest.
 As we now know that the energy present in an object which is held at rest is called the potential energy.
 Therefore, we can say that the resting bullets inside the gun contain some amount of energy which is known as potential energy.
 And, as soon as, the bullets are fired, the potential energy will be converted into kinetic energy.

 When a wagon is held at the top of a rollercoaster just before it is allowed to do a free fall, it contains some amount of potential energy.
-At the highest point of the rollercoaster, the wagon is held still for few seconds, the energy contained in the cart due to height and the weight of the people sitting in the wagon is called as gravitational potential energy.
+At the highest point of the rollercoaster, the wagon is held still for few seconds, the energy contained in the cart due to height and the weight of the people sitting in the wagon is called the gravitational potential energy.
 More the number of people riding the wagon more will be the gravitational potential energy.
-When the wagon slides further on the track, the stored potential energy is converted into the kinetic energy.
+When the wagon slides further on the track, the stored potential energy is converted into kinetic energy.

 10. Rubber Band

 When we stretch a rubber band, it stores some amount of potential energy inside it.
 Now, we can easily say that a stretched rubber band will have elastic potential energy stored inside.
-As soon as the stretched band is set free, it quickly returns to its original shape and the elastic potential energy gets converted into the kinetic energy.
+As soon as the stretched band is set free, it quickly returns to its original shape and the elastic potential energy gets converted into kinetic energy.